 Could Penn Station finally get a grand new entrance on Eighth Avenue?
-In December, Charles V. Bagli reported in the New York Times that Governor Andrew Cuomo was considering ways to jumpstart the long-running project to overhaul Penn Station.
+In December 2015, Charles V. Bagli reported in the New York Times that New York Governor Andrew Cuomo was considering ways to jumpstart the long-running project to overhaul Penn Station.

 Perhaps with an eye toward an announcement at the governor’s State of the State speech in January, state officials are considering a Plan B, including reviving the idea of moving the 5,600-seat theater beneath Madison Square Garden…That would allow for an expansion of Penn Station and new entrances on Eighth Avenue.